connEthics/arazzo-vscode/README.md

     - Supports multiple tabs for different files.
     - Native VS Code theming (Light/Dark/High Contrast).
     - Interactive navigation (Table of Contents, "GoTo" step links).
+- **Flowchart View**: Visualize your workflows as diagrams.
+    - Opens in a dedicated panel.
+    - **Auto-sync**: Automatically displays the workflow you are currently editing.
+    - **Interactive**: Select different workflows manually from the dropdown.
 - **Outline Navigation**: Easily navigate through the YAML structure using the Outline view.
 - **Autocompletion**: Basic autocompletion for YAML keys and values.
 - **Validation**: Real-time validation of YAML syntax.